berkaycubuk/gofusion/Readme.md

 GoFusion is a simple approach to build web services.
 Right now, it's just a glue between gin and gorm.

-> Disclaimer: This project is under development and should not be used in production environments, so use it with causion!
+> Disclaimer: This project is under development and should not be used in production environments, so use it with caution!

 ## How to use it?